Types of Family Therapy Approaches

 Family therapy is meant to improve interpersonal relationships among family members, couples and significant others.
 The family therapist typically prompts conversations that fortify and improve connections between loved ones.

 Family therapy is performed differently depending on condition or circumstances being treated.
 Family therapy is enacted differently according to the mental health of subjects and similarly, family therapy style must be modified for those who have mental disorders, including substance dependent people.

 There are a number of recovery-sensitive techniques implemented for family therapy including:

 - Relationship Counseling

 Below, we will outline each type of family therapy style.

 Structural family therapy concentrates on the interactions between people and not their corresponding psyches.
 It is based on interactions within the family and based on social interactions.

-The structural family therapists prompts the dysfunctional aspects of families to adapt towards more adhesive family attributes that suit family needs.
+The structural family therapist prompts the dysfunctional aspects of families to adapt towards more adhesive family attributes that suit familial needs.

 Strategic therapy is a style that involves five stages:

 - Social stage